stasm/webapp-langpacks/webapp-langpacks.markdown

   - Shared:  Use `mozApps.getResource` in `shared/js/manifest_helper.js` in
     order to provide localized app names for the Cards view, the Task Manager, the Rocketbar and the Settings > App Permissions panel.
+  - Input method: keyboard layout should fall back to `GAIA_DEFAULT_LOCALE` if no better is available for the newly installed langpack.

 L10n Team: